 How Solar Lowers Your Electric Bills

-Reno residents can save over 95% on their power bills over the span of two decades with solar arrays on their homes.
-This is because solar panels can produce a much higher percentage of any given residence’s power in Reno.
-This depends on the size of your system and your energy usage.
+Reno residents can save between 75 and 95 percent on their power bills over two decades with solar arrays on their homes because solar panels can produce a much higher percentage of any given residence’s power in Reno.
+However, this depends on the size of the system and energy usage.

 Incentives Available for your Reno Solar Installation